aliaamiri/Tokyo_Olympics/Tokyo-Olympics.md

 ```

 ![](Tokyo-Olympics_files/figure-gfm/unnamed-chunk-2-1.png)<!-- --> just
-now there isn’t a third plot.
+now there isn’t a third plot. and testing the new commit… for pilot
+branch